 Shared Access Signatures (1 / 7): You are developing a .NET application that interacts with Azure Blob Storage.
-You need to generate a token that will allow a client to have read and write access to both Blob and Queue services in your storage account for a period of 72 hours.
-This token should be generated using your storage account key and should be applicable at the storage account level.
+You need to generate a token that will allow a client to have read and write access to a specific blob in your storage account for a period of 24 hours.
+This token should be generated in a secure manner without sharing your storage account key.
+The client is authenticated with Microsoft Entra ID.
 Write the C# code to accomplish this task.

-// Define your storage account name and key
+// Define your storage account name, container name, and blob name

 string accountName = "<storage-account-name>";